-Wallace Pye, Chair 118 College Drive #5045 Hattiesburg, MS 39406-0001 (601) 266-4289
+C.S.
+Chen, Ph.D., Chair 118 College Drive #5045 Hattiesburg, MS 39406-0001 (601) 266-4289

-Adan-Bante, Betounes, Contreras, Cwikla, Ding, Harris, Henry, Hornor, Kolibal, Lee, Piazza, Pye, Ross
+Adan-Bante, Betounes, Chen, Contreras, Cwikla, Ding, Harris, Henry, Hornor, Kolibal, Lee, Piazza, Pye, Ross

-The Department of Mathematics offers the master of science in mathematics with emphasis in computational science.
-It also offers the doctor of philosophy in computational science with an emphasis in computational mathematics and, through the Center for Science and Mathematics Education, the doctor of philosophy in science education with an emphasis in mathematics.
+The Department of Mathematics offers the master of science in mathematics and the doctor of philosophy in computational science with an emphasis in mathematics.
+Individuals interest in obtaining graduate degrees in mathematics education should contact the Center for Science and Mathematics Education.
+The Center offers the masters of science education with an emphasis in mathematics, and the doctor of philosophy in science education with an emphasis in mathematics.

-Applicants wishing to enter either the master of science in mathematics degree program or the doctor of philosophy in computational science with an emphasis in mathematics degree program must satisfy the requirements of the Office of Graduate Studies.
+Applicants wishing to enter either the master of science in mathematics degree program or the doctor of philosophy in computational science with an emphasis in mathematics degree program must satisfy the requirements of The Graduate Studies Office.
 Among those factors considered in the admission decision are the GPA, submission of test scores on the GRE, and three letters of recommendation from persons qualified to assess the candidate's readiness for graduate study.
 Letters should be sent to the department.
 Students whose native language is not English must achieve a score of 580 or above on the TOEFL exam.